Factbox: Sports events hit by the coronavirus epidemic

 The FIBA 3x3 Olympic qualification tournament that was scheduled to take place in Bengaluru, India from March 18-22 has been postponed.

+The International Equestrian Federation (FEI) will hold its annual sports forum online rather than a meeting April 6-7 in Lausanne.
+FEI said the full session on the Tokyo 2020 Olympic and Paralympic Games progress would be hosted online with detailed updates on final venue preparations, logistics and horse transportation.

+Events in Cremona in northern Italy and dressage competitions in Kiev have been cancelled.
+FEI had already cancelled a senior endurance competitions in Iran and jumping events in Hong Kong.

-(Compiled by Shrivathsa Sridhar, Rohith Nair, Hardik Vyas and Simon Jennings in Bengaluru, and Frank Pingue in Toronto; Editing by Lisa Shumaker and Clarence Fernandez)
+(Compiled by Shrivathsa Sridhar, Rohith Nair, Hardik Vyas and Simon Jennings in Bengaluru, Frank Pingue in Toronto, and Robert Muller in Prague; Editing by Lisa Shumaker and Simon Cameron-Moore)